Date

 • Use charts, visual calendars, colour-coded schedules, visible timers and cues to increase the predictability of regular activities and transitions.

-• Encourage students to use their mobile devices to schedule alerts and reminders for regular and novel events and task deadlines.
+• Encourage learners to use their mobile devices to schedule alerts and reminders for regular and novel events and task deadlines.

 • Highlight patterns, critical features, big ideas and relationships using visuals, mind maps, 3-D manipulatives, outlines, flow charts and real objects.